Rescue dogs. Search and rescue volunteers. What you should pay attention to

 • fox terriers and even spitz.

-Dog calculations are divided into:
+Calculations of dogs are divided into:

-1. Mine Investigation Service
+1. Mine search service

-2. Mountain avalanche service
+2. Mining avalanche service

 3. Search for the bodies of the dead

-4. search and rescue service
+4. Search rescue service

-5. Water rescue service
+5. Water Rescue Service

-6. Search for victims by scent trail
+6. Search for victims by smell trail

 • they found mines in places of military operations, such as Croatia, Kosovo, the Chechen Republic;